HK Derryberry & Jim Bradford

 HK successfully completed every high school curriculum requirement established by the State of Tennessee and in May 2013, at the age of 21, graduated from the Tennessee School for the Blind with a high school diploma, one of the first members of his immediate family to accomplish this goal.

 HK “sees” every day as a new opportunity to touch someone’s life.
 He never allows his physical disabilities to become a permanent handicap or excuse.
-He is an accomplished equestrian, snow skier, boat captain, and inspirational/motivational speaker.
-With some assistance, he has even piloted an airplane.
+He is an accomplished equestrian, snow skier, boat captain, public speaker. and with some assistance, he has even piloted an airplane.